pippim/pippim.github.io/programs/mserve.md

 ## Dependencies

-Here are the dependencies documented in `mserve.py` python program.
+Below are the dependencies documented in `mserve.py` python program.
 You may already have them installed.
-Also, this list is for Ubuntu under version 2.7.12 and, you may have to substitute `python3` where it says `python`:
+The list is for Ubuntu 16.04 LTS using Python version 2.7.12.
+For Python 3+ versions, substitute `python3` below where it says `python`:

 ``` shell
     sudo apt install compiz                  # for Hockey (smooth shark move)